-Our German Hawo is top of the range but prohibitively expensive now; but it's twenty years old, and going strong, so I'm pleased that I forked out the extra; it's paid for itself many times over.
+Our German Hawo is top of the range but prohibitively expensive now; but it's twenty years old, and going strong, so I am pleased that I forked out the extra; it has paid for itself many times over.
 When you buy the best, it hurts only once.
 Think about the Mockmill.

 Millers remove the bran which is where the lignans are found; those are the phytochemicals that prevent breast cancer and lower cholesterol.
 We either make the time and spend the money to prepare good food, or a lot more on chemotherapy and statins.